cointop-sh/cointop/docs/content/faq.md

 ## How do change the format for currency and numeric values?

-  cointop uses the `LC_MONETARY` and `LC_NUMERIC` environment variables to format currency and numeric values.
-To see cointop display currency with Bengalese numbers and numeric values in arabic run `/usr/bin/env LC_MONETARY=bn LC_NUMERIC=ar cointop`.
+  Cointop uses the `LC_MONETARY` and `LC_NUMERIC` environment variables to format currency and numeric values.

+  For example, to see cointop display currency with Bengalese numbers and numeric values in arabic run `/usr/bin/env LC_MONETARY=bn LC_NUMERIC=ar cointop`.

   For more information about how to check and configure your locale settings see [`locale(1)`](https://www.unix.com/man-page/linux/1/locale/) and [`locale(5)`](https://www.unix.com/man-page/linux/5/locale/).